bash-stack/MigrateGitlabToGogs/README.md

 Please note that issues and wiki content will _not_ be migrated.

+By default, the tool is interactive: It asks for confirmation for most of the steps in the migration process; if an issue occurs, the user will be presented with different options on how to proceed.
+The tool can be run in an non-interactive mode as well.
+Then, it migrates all repositories automatically;
+if an issue occurs, the migration process will be stopped immediately.

+You can enforce some attributes on the Gogs / Gitea repository, like making it private although the GitLab projects is public.
+Please see the command line options for details.

+The tool can use both HTTP(S) and SSH to clone and push repositories.

 ## Usage

 Run `python3 migrate_gitlab_to_gogs.py --help` for usage information: